exyte/SVGView/README.md

 ## Complex effects

 SVGView make it easy to add interesting effects to your app.
-For example, let this <a href="https://www.iconfinder.com/icons/1337497/">pikachu</a> track your figer movement:
+For example, let this <a href="https://www.iconfinder.com/icons/1337497/">pikachu</a> track a finger movement:

 ```Swift
 var body: some View {